 Annual Tourist Influx and Property Demand

-In 2022, Dubai saw a 97% jump in foreign overnight visitors, totaling 14.36 million.
-This spike boosts short-term housing needs, especially in peak travel periods.
-Foreign investors played a big role, increasing real estate deals by 12% last year.
-Projects by companies like Azizi Developments show how tourism and real estate profit from each other.
-Public investments in transit and entertainment venues further blend these sectors.
+Back in 2022, Dubai recorded a 97% surge in foreign overnight visitors, totaling 14.36 million arrivals.
+That kind of volume hits short-term housing demand hard, especially during peak travel windows.
+Foreign investors stepped up too, driving real estate deal volumes up by 12% in that period.
+Projects from developers like Azizi Developments show exactly how tourism and real estate feed off each other.
+Add in public investments in transit and entertainment, and the two sectors become almost inseparable.

 Property Investment: A Key Factor Driven by Tourism